-10.3 INTENSIFICATION TARGET
+9.3 INTENSIFICATION TARGET

-The internsification target is that by the year 2015, and for each year thereafter, a minimum of 12% of all residential development occurring annually within the Town will be within the Built-up area.
-The Town's 12% internsification target goes towards achieving the County's overall target of 40%.
+The intensification target is that by the year 2015, and for each year thereafter, a minimum of 12% of all residential development occurring annually within the Town will be within the Built-up area.
+The Town's 12% intensification target goes towards achieving the County's overall target of 40%.